 Grade Point Value Meaning Percentage Scale

 Α 4.0 Excellent 100-90

 В 3.0 Very Good 89-80

-C 2.0 Good 79-70
+С 2.0 Good 79-70

 F 0.0 Failing 69-0

-Fail Not Calculated Fail (for externship/internship only)
+Fail Not Calculated Fail (for externship/internship)

-Pass Not Calculated Pass (for externship/internship only)
+Pass Not Calculated Pass (for externship/internship or thesis classes only)

 L Not Calculated Leave of Absence (allowed in modular programs only)

 PE Not Calculated Proficiency Exam

-W W Not Calculated Withdrawal
+W Not Calculated Withdrawal

 WZ Not Calculated Withdrawal for those students called to immediate active military duty.

-This grade indicates that the course will not be calculated for purposes

-of determining rate of progress
+This grade indicates that the course will not be calculated for purposes of determining rate of progress

-TR R Not Calculated Transfer Credit
+TR Not Calculated Transfer Credit

-^{}For modular programs, F (Failing) is 69-0%.
+For Allied Health and Trades Programs, F (Failing) is 69-0%.